pietersv/pogo/README.md

 * Shiny and Python integrate well on local development machines, but require advanced configuration such as buildbacks when deploying to cloud based servers.

+# Site
+The project is generously hosted by Indico.io at http://162.222.183.133/.

 # Installation and setup

 * Clone the repo, `git clone https://github.com/pietersv/pogo`
+* Sign up for Developer access at the following sites
 * Create a file called `secret` in the `/pogo` directory with these entries:
 ```
 BEST_BUY_API_APPLICATION=pogo